-What's the difference between those who pass the NCIDQ Exam and everyone else?
+What's the difference between designers who pass the NCIDQ and you?

-It’s this ability to do the work when it’s not easy that separates the top performers from everyone else.
-It's really not the single event of passing the NCIDQ Exam, it's the process of showing up every day, day in and day out, and doing the work.
+Even when it’s not easy, this ability to do repetitive work separates the top performers from everyone else.
+So it's really not the single event of passing the NCIDQ Exam; it's the process of showing up every day, day in and day out, and doing the work.
 The act of taking simple daily steps can add up to big results.
 So don't break the chain.

-Ultimately the responsibility lies with each designer to assess their work experience and exposure to the different tasks and activities associated with the various phases of design.
-Then actively seek out practice experience in the areas in which they'll be tested, so they can connect what they study with what they do on the job.
+Ultimately the responsibility lies with each designer to assess their work experience and exposure to the different tasks and activities associated with the various design phases.
+They actively seek out practice experience in the areas in which they'll be tested.
+This is how they can connect what they study with what they do on the job.

 That’s also the difference between professionals and amateurs.

-This is an opportunity to forever change your mindset, and along with it, your path in life.
+This is an opportunity to change your mindset forever, and along with it, your path in life.

 It's easy to get started.
-You don't even have to plan – just follow the Qpractice Study Schedule and you'll get there, step by step.
+You don't even have to plan – follow the Qpractice Study Schedule, and you'll get there, step by step.